 Now we move onto post-workout nutrition, which includes any food that you eat in the hour or so after the workout is completed.

 So why should you be focusing on post-workout nutrition?
 The biggest reason here is to help fuel recovery.
-Immediately after exercise, your muscle tissues are like a sponge, ready to soak up whatever nutrients you put into your body.
-Taking advantage of this means that you will be able to restore muscle glycogen levels rapidly while also kick-starting protein synthesis to take place.
+As glycogen stores will be diminished, you will be able to restore muscle glycogen levels rapidly, while also kick-starting protein synthesis to take place.
 As this occurs, you’ll then be rebuilding and repairing muscle tissue rapidly.
-Think of your post workout nutrition as a means to help you prepare for the next workout that you’ll be doing.
+Think of your post workout nutrition as a means to help you prepare for your next workout.

 For the carbohydrate side of things, choose faster acting carbs here as well.
 A banana is perfect as it contains the simple sugars that will move into the blood stream shortly upon eating it.
 Alternatively, you can also choose foods like white potatoes, white rice, or even a half (or whole) bagel here.
 While you wouldn’t eat these white foods at other points during the day, right after a workout they can actually be beneficial.